koji-project/koji/docs/source/kojid_conf.rst

       They are not used by default, use ``plugins`` to enable them

    retry_interval=60
-      If there is unsuccessful call to hub, this is how many seconds are waited before trying new call.
+      If there is an unsuccessful call to hub, this is how many seconds to waited before trying new call.

    server=http://hub.example.com/kojihub